 - Network Rail should scan injured and deceased animals and report to local animal warden.
 There is no legal recourse for a domestic animal on a track.
 If a vehicle driver hits a dog, by law it must be reported: not so for the railway.
 Network Rail’s management is fond of stating it has “no duty to domestic dogs”.
 Cassie’s Law.

 - Highway Authorities should scan deceased animals and report to the local animal warden.
 Harvey’s Army have recently learnt (through the Freedom of Information Act) that the procedure for collecting canine fatalities on the highways has already been phased out in 6 areas.
 By July 2015 nowhere in the UK will have to log, scan, notify owners or even the identification organisations that they have collected a fatality.
 Harvey’s Law.

 - Boarder Controls leaving the UK:- We note your comments about the checking of pets when leaving the UK, and can understand your concerns.
 Whilst this is not something that is planned at this time, I want to assure you that I have passed your feedback on to the Pet Product Team for future consideration.
 We take the transportation of pets very seriously and would like to thank you for taking the time to raise these concerns.

 - No change of microchip registration should be made without contact being made and checking original keeper.

-- A microchip should prove ownership, which means that the microchip identifies the rightful owner and that the police uphold the law in favour of the rightful owner ensuring that the dog and the owner are reunited without delay.
+- A microchip should prove ownership in the case of a stolen/missing dog, which means that the microchip identifies the rightful owner and that the police uphold the law in favour of the rightful owner ensuring that the dog and the owner are reunited without delay.